dell/csm-docs/content/docs/getting-started/installation/kubernetes/powermax/prerequisite.md

 >Note: Do not install Dell PowerPath if multi-path software is already installed, as they cannot co-exist with native multi-path software.
 {{% /tab %}}

-{{% tab header="Auto RDM" lang="en" %}}

-### Auto RDM for vSphere over FC requirements

-The CSI Driver for Dell PowerMax supports auto RDM for vSphere over FC.
-These requirements are applicable for the clusters deployed on ESX/ESXi using virtualized environement.

-Set up the environment as follows:

-- Requires VMware vCenter management software to manage all ESX/ESXis where the cluster is hosted.

-- Add all FC array ports zoned to the ESX/ESXis to a port group where the cluster is hosted .

-- Add initiators from all ESX/ESXis to a host(initiator group)/host group(cascaded initiator group) where the cluster is hosted.
-- Create a secret which contains vCenter privileges.
-Follow the steps [here](#support-for-auto-rdm-for-vsphere-over-fc) to create the same.
-{{% /tab %}}

 {{< /tabpane >}}